 - The Human Rights Act 1998.

-Any information collected in the course of recording the calls will be processed fairly and lawfully in accordance with the Data Protection Act 1998.
+Any information collected in the course of recording the calls will be processed fairly and lawfully in accordance with the Data Protection Act 1998, the Data Protection Act 2018 and the GDPR.
 It will be:

 - Adequate, relevant and not excessive